 my soul knows it very well. – Psalm 139:13-14

-Sorry, I love the guy, but he’s really the epitome of a sub on the bench with endless potential.
+Sorry, I love the guy, but he did spend a great deal of time as a substitute last football season.
+You are not just a bench sub.
 As a single person, you have two choices: sit on the bench waiting to get into the game (and who knows if the manager will ever play you?) or you can join another team that will actually let you play.
+(Good choice, Wayne.)
 And yes, I realise this football analogy is breaking up a bit here, so let’s ditch it for now.

 My point is, singleness is not just a “passing through” stage in our lives where we eagerly anticipate marriage; rather, whether single or married, what we eagerly anticipate is Christ coming again.
 And as Christians, in whatever stage of our lives, this anticipation should never be an idle one.
 Hence, we continue to read His word, serve in church, encourage our fellow believers – sometimes even more so as singles, because of the freedom that singleness affords.
 There are many times, in moments of loneliness and heartache, where I feel like I cannot serve – I can hardly deal with myself, let alone lead others – when I am reminded that we are not called to be perfect, just faithful.
 So while it is still hard being single sometimes, we can choose to use this period in our lives wisely, instead of just being in waiting mode.